 Can an electric car save you money?

 A service plan on a BMW iX3 costs £14.99 a month, which, after 36 months, gives a total of £539.64.
-Compare this with the plan on a BMW X3, which costs £25.99 a month – £935.64 after 36 months.
+Compare this with the plan on a petrol BMW X3, which costs £25.99 a month – £935.64 after 36 months.
 In other words, a saving of around £400 after three years of driving.

-You don’t have to sign up for a fixed price service plan to save money, either.
+And you don’t have to sign up for a fixed price service plan to save money.
 Say you own a 2023 Hyundai Ioniq Electric with 10,000 miles on the clock.
-The next serviced schedule (20,000 miles) will cost £177.78 and the 30,000 miles service will cost £77.57.
-For an Ioniq hybrid, these prices increase to £307.57 and £190.45, respectively.
+The next serviced schedule (20,000 miles) will cost £177.78 and the 30,000-mile service will cost £77.57.
+For an Ioniq hybrid, these prices increase to £307.57 and £190.45 respectively.
+All of the prices quoted were correct at the time of writing.

 What needs servicing on an EV?